brainglobe/brainglobe.github.io/docs/source/tutorials/segmenting-1d-tracks.md

 Make sure you select the points in the order you wish them to be joined.
 :::

-12. (Optional) If the brain surface is damaged, you may not be able to trace perfectly from the surface.
-If you want to add an additional first point at the surface of the brain, click `Add surface points`.
-Selecting this option will add an additional point at the closest part of the brain surface to the first point, so that the track starts there.
+12. (Optional) If you want to add an additional first point exactly at the surface of the brain, click `Add surface points`.
+Selecting this option will add an additional point at the closest part of the brain surface (based on the registration) to the first point, so that the track starts there.
 13. Join the points using spline interpolation by clicking `Trace tracks`.
 You can change:
   * `Summarise` - Defaults to on, this will save a csv file, showing the brain area for each part of the interpolated track (determined by `Spline points` )
   * `Save tracing` - Defaults to off.
 This will save your segmentation layer at the same time as running the analysis